Inspire Energy Holdings, LLC

 |Renewable Energy||Electricity is the product of a mix of generation energy sources that is delivered over a system of wires.
 You will not have electricity from a specific generation facility delivered directly to your service address, but Inspire ensures that the applicable percentage of your electricity usage is offset by the generation of energy from renewable resources on an annual basis.
 Inspire does so by purchasing and retiring ‘renewable energy attributes’ or ‘renewable energy certificates’ representing the environmental attributes associated with the applicable amount of renewable energy generation from the renewable sources specified for your product.
 Your purchase helps support the development and operation of renewable energy in the areas specified for your product.|

 Carbon dioxide (CO2), nitrogen oxide (NOX), and sulfur dioxide (SO2) emission rates from these sources, relative to the regional average, and the emission rates of a new generating unit.
-Regional average data from NEPOOL for the second quarter of 2017.
+New England and Imports data from NEPOOL 10/01/2017 – 09/30/2018.
 New units data from MA DEP.

 |Labor Info||For the 2016 calendar year, 32% of the electricity assigned to this electricity product came from power sources using union labor, while 68% came from power sources not using union labor.|